-- Local Police: 911 - Edmonds CC Campus Safety and Security: 425.754.0154 - Providence Sexual Assault Center 24-hour Crisis Line: 425.252.4800 - Snohomish County Care Crisis Line: 425.258.4357 - Snohomish County Domestic Violence Services: 425.25ABUSE / 425.252.2873) - National Sexual Assault Hotline: 1.800.656.HOPE (4673) - Washington Coalition of Sexual Assault Programs
+- Local Police: 911 - EC Campus Safety and Security: 425.754.0154 - Providence Sexual Assault Center 24-hour Crisis Line: 425.252.4800 - Snohomish County Care Crisis Line: 425.258.4357 - Snohomish County Domestic Violence Services: 425.25ABUSE / 425252.2873) - National Sexual Assault Hotline: 1.800.656.HOPE (4673) - Washington Coalition of Sexual Assault Programs

-Following an incident, victims are encouraged to make a report to campus security and local police.
-This action does not obligate prosecution, but it does make legal action possible if the decision to prosecute is made later.
-The earlier an incident is reported, the easier it is to collect valuable evidence.
+Following an incident, victims are encouraged to make a report campus security and local police.
+This action does not obligate prosecution, but it does make legal ation possible if the decision to prosecute is made later.
+The earlier an incident is reported, the easierit is to collect valuable evidence.

 College disciplinary action, criminal prosecution, and civil suits are all options available to victims of sexual assault.
-Campus Security will report all incidents of sexual assault to the college's Title IX Coordinator (edcc.edu/titleix).
+Campus Security will report all incidents of sexual assault to the college's Title IX Coordinator (edmonds.edu/titleix).

-Both the complainant and respondent will have an opportunity to be interviewed by a Title IX Investigator.
-The Title IX Coordinator will review the facts of the investigation, make a determination on the alleged offenses, and the college will take appropriate action based on the determination(s).
-Both parties will be notified of the findings after an investigation is complete.
+Both the complainant and respondent will have an opportunity b be interviewed by a Title IX Investigator.
+The Title IX Coordinator will review the facts d the investigation, make a determination on the alleged offenses, and the college will take appropriate on the determination based on the determination parties will be notified of the findings after an investigation is complete.